 The mom had been instructed to give the child 10ml of Fedac 3 times a day, when according to Health Sciences Authority, a child under the age of 2 should not consume more than 2.5ml per dose.

-In Singapore, paracetamol and ibuprofen overdoses are cited to be one of the top drug-related emergencies among children in A&E departments.
+In Singapore, paracetamol and ibuprofen overdoses are cited to be one of the top drug-related emergencies among children in Accident & Emergency (A&E) departments.
 Fatalities are most often caused by overdose of analgesics (painkillers), followed by antihistamines (for allergies) and sedative-hypnotic-antipsychotic drugs (used to reduce tension, relieve anxiety and induce sleep).

 When and why does an overdose occur?